Park Hee-jung (golfer)

-Hee-Jung "Gloria" Park (born 27 February 1980) is a South Korean professional golfer who played mostly on U.S.-based LPGA Tour.
+Hee-Jung "Gloria" Park (born 27 February 1980) is a South Korean professional golfer.
+She has played mostly on U.S.-based LPGA Tour.
 She has also used the Westernized name Gloria Park.

+Career

-Park was born in Seoul, South Korea.
+In 1980, Park was born in Seoul, South Korea.
 After moving to Australia as a teenager, she won the Australian Girls' Amateur three times and won the Australian Women's Amateur Stroke Play Championship in 1997.